Anxiety, Panic Attack

 Anxiety is a state of mind and body, but begins in the mind.
 The best and sometimes only way to quieten the anxious mind is to access it via the body.
 Choose one or more techniques suggested below.
 If you are a constant worry-wort, try to incorporate the method daily so that your body slowly adjusts to a steadier, less anxious state.
 After a prolonged period of anxiety the adrenal glands become ‘trigger happy’, releasing stress hormones well after the initial cause of anxiety has disappeared.
 For instance, becoming excessively and inappropriately stressed or anxious at loud noises or the annoying habits of your partner or children.
 The Buddhist phrase, ‘Body is Slow Mind’ fits this scenario.
 Although your mind has consciously processed the stressful situation, your body is still reacting.

-- Belly, abdominal or diaphragmatic breathing is the way we were meant to breathe.
-Over time, and especially for anxious people, breathing travels further up the body.
+- Belly, abdominal or diaphragmatic breathing is the way we were born to breathe.
+Over time, and especially for anxious people, breathing travels further up the body, becoming thoracic or chest breathing.
 Look at a dog or young child at rest.
 Belly breathing.
 Initially, lie on your bed with a pillow beneath your head and knees.
 Place your hands palm down on your lower belly.
 Breathe in through your nose, counting slowly to three or four.
 Feel your tummy rise with the breath.
 Breathe out just as slowly, allowing the belly to drop.
 Once you feel comfortable with this, progress to doing this seated, and eventually you will feel so calm, you can belly breathe as you fight your boss for a pay rise.

 - Aerobic exercise, swimming, walking, jogging, cycling all increase serotonin levels, which is good medicine for anxiety.
 Incorporate exercise 3 or more times in your week.